 The second step is to subtract everything you dislike about your inspiration.
 “Creativity is subtraction” is an idea he repeats often.
 In doing so, you will come up with something unique.

-I use these techniques myself whenever I am designing a website.
+I use these techniques myself whenever I design a website.
 I start out by searching for websites for that type of business, and I also keep a bookmark of “cool websites” to refer to later on.
 Although I copy elements from other designs, I always find myself subtracting the elements I dislike, and adding others that I like, changing them to suit the information and graphics for my project, so in the end the website is totally unique.